Study Abroad Scholars

 - Semester and Year-long Programs

 As study abroad not only benefits those participating on the program, but also helps enrich the UW-Madison community as a whole, all Study Abroad Scholars are required to carry out a "Share Your Experience" project upon return from abroad that helps to promote study abroad and international awareness at UW-Madison.
-Some examples of projects may include but are not limited to:
+Projects need to fall into one of the following categories:

 Student Eligibility Requirements